Jody Reed: Milwaukee Brewers

-Reed was offered a three-year $7.8 million contract extension by the Dodgers after the season but turned it down in order to become a free agent.
+Reed was offered a three-year, $7.8 million contract extension by the Dodgers after the season, but turned it down in order to become a free agent.
 He eventually wound up signing a one-year contract with the Milwaukee Brewers for only $350,000 plus incentives.

-He hit .271 with the Brewers in 108 games.
+Reed hit .271 with the Brewers in 108 games.

 San Diego Padres

 Reed signed a free agent contract with the San Diego Padres on April 19, 1995.
 In two seasons with the Padres he hit .250 in 277 games.

 Detroit Tigers

-The Padres traded him to the Detroit Tigers on March 22, 1997 in exchange for Mike Darr and Matt Skrmetta.
+The Padres traded Reed to the Detroit Tigers on March 22, 1997, in exchange for Mike Darr and Matt Skrmetta.
 He only played in 52 games in Detroit, hitting .196.

-Coaching
+Coaching career

 Reed managed the Gulf Coast Yankees from 2007-2008 and was then minor league defensive coordinator for the New York Yankees organization from 2009-2010 and interim manager for the Staten Island Yankees at the start of 2010.

-In 2011, he was the manager of the Arizona League Dodgers and the Coordinator of Instruction for the Dodgers Camelback Ranch facility in Glendale, Arizona.
+In 2011, Reed was the manager of the Arizona League Dodgers and the Coordinator of Instruction for the Dodgers Camelback Ranch facility in Glendale, Arizona.
 He was selected as "Manager of the Year" by the Arizona League in 2011.
-For 2012 he was named the "Infield Coordinator" for the Dodgers minor league system and he was appointed manager of the Double-A Chattanooga Lookouts for 2013.
+For 2012, Reed was named the "Infield Coordinator" for the Dodgers' minor league system and he was appointed manager of the Double-A Chattanooga Lookouts for 2013.

+On December 13, 2022, the Miami Marlins named Reed their third base/infield coach for the 2023 season.
+On October 2, 2024, Reed was fired alongside the entirety of the Marlins coaching staff.